SchneiderCode/Documentation/docs/getting_started/faq.md

 **Not sure how to setup your DUO account?**

-Then we recommend checking OIT's [Guide for DUO MFA](https://oit.colorado.edu/services/identity-access-management/duo-multi-factor-authentication).
+We recommend checking OIT's [Guide for DUO MFA](https://oit.colorado.edu/services/identity-access-management/duo-multi-factor-authentication).

 **Need to add a new device or manage existing DUO devices?**